Acid value: Applications

 An increment in the amount of FFAs in a fat or oil sample indicates hydrolysis of triglycerides.
 Such reaction occurs by the action of lipase enzyme and it is an indicator of inadequate processing and storage conditions.
 The source of the enzyme can be the tissue from which the oil or fat was extracted or it can be a contaminant from other cells including microorganisms.

 For determining the acid value of mineral oils and biodiesel, there are standard methods such as ASTM D 974 and DIN 51558, and especially for biodiesel the European Standard EN 14104 and ASTM D664 are both widely used worldwide.
 Acid value of biodiesel should be lower than 0.50 mg KOH/g in both EN 14214 and ASTM D6751 standard fuels.
 This is because the FFAs produced can corrode automotive parts, hence these limits protect vehicle engines and fuel tanks.

 Low acid value indicates good cleansing by soap.

 When oils and fats become rancid, triglycerides are converted into fatty acids and glycerol, causing an increase in acid value.
 A similar situation is observed during aging of biodiesel through analogous oxidation and when subjected to prolonged high temperatures (ester thermolysis) or through exposure to acids or bases (acid/base ester hydrolysis).

 Transesterification of waste cooking oil, having high acid value and high water content, can be performed using heteropolyacids such as dodecatungstophosphoric acid (PW12) as a catalyst.

 In 2007, Sahoo et al. made biodiesel consisting of mono-esters of polanga oil extract of the plant Calophyllum inophyllum produced by triple stage transesterification and blended with high speed diesel, which was then tested for its use as a diesel substitute in a single cylinder diesel engine.

 Testing

 Total acidity, fatty acid profiles, and free fatty acids (FFAs) can be determined for oils such as sunflower and soybean oils obtained by green processes involving supercritical carbon dioxide (scCO2) and pressurized liquid extraction (PLE).
 The identification and separation of the primary fatty acids responsible for acidity can ensure higher quality of fat and oil products.

 In 2020, Dallas Group of America (DGA) and American Oil Chemists' Society (AOCS) devised a standard method (5a-40) for testing free fatty acid in cooking oils.
-The DGA FFAs hand-held test kit was produced from the AOCS test method, but without the burets, flasks, and laboratory hardware.
-Its portable nature is convenient for both small and large frying operations.
-Testing next to the fryer or in the comfort of a laboratory setting is simple with the DGA FFAs test kit.
-It gives accurate results for cooking oil used in potato chips, corn dogs, meat browning, bread products, roasted peanuts, and more.
+The DGA has produced a simplified test kit based on the 5a-40 test method.